-At our therapeutic boarding school for girls we help our students navigate these difficult times.
-It continually amazes me the positive changes our young girls can achieve in a relatively short period of time.
+At our therapeutic boarding school, we help our students navigate these difficult times.
+It continually amazes me the positive changes our young students can achieve in a relatively short period of time.

 We look forward to being able to work with your daughter and supporting your family.
 Please don’t hesitate to contact us with questions by completing our Online Form for more information or calling us directly at (800) 264-8709.